Sanamanel/Forum/README.md

 * sass.
 * bootstrap.
 * Javascript.

+#### Sécurity

+Passwords have been encrypted with sha 512 for more security For security we have used the heroku environment variables.
+All passwords still present in old commits have been modified .....

 The spirit of our team is the fuel that allows us to attain  this result and we are very proud of it.
 We were all involved in every aspect of this project.